blitzdotcs/SoniFlixel/README.md

 # SoniFlixel

-* Basically a rewrite of ProjectCD but aimed to make the Sonic physics more accurate
+* Basically a rewrite of ProjectCD but aimed to actually be worked on and finished.

 * This is nowhere near finished so don't complain about anything, it's still in early development